How to Create a DEI Tech Stack That Improves Diversity in Recruiting

 Referrals

 It’s common among many organizations to offer incentives or rewards for internal referrals, encouraging existing employees to refer qualified candidates from their personal or professional networks for open roles at your company.
-However, referrals like these can be ineffective from a DEI standpoint—in many cases, people tend to refer candidates they have a personal connection to or close friends.
-As Payscale’s report found, these types of referrals can result in biased and often inequitable candidate pools.
+However, referrals like these can be ineffective from a DEI standpoint — in many cases, people tend to refer candidates they have a personal connection to or close friends.

 Job Distribution